Urbanika/PositiveClimate_Bus/README.md

 ## 1. TL;DR: Climate-positive bus
-As Urbánika will travel 40 cities across 20 countries with a 12 meter long bus, we want to make the most positive impact we can kilometer by kilometer and city by city.
+Urbánika will travel 20+ cities across LatAm with a 12 meter-long bus with the main goal of facilitating the transformation of cities into smart, regenerative, and selfmanaged communities.
+And we want to do it in the most positive impact way possible, kilometer by kilometer and city by city.

 **How?**
-While outside is the school area, the whole interior design has closed cycles where waste is turned into ingredients for another process.
+While outside is the school area, the whole interior design has closed cycles where waste is turned into ingredients for another process, and nature powers the entire thing.

-Thanks to the help of highly committed architects and engineers, we are able to carry in the bus ecotech that turn:
+Thanks to the help of highly committed architects and engineers, we are able to carry in the bus specialized ecotech and systems that turn:

 **Grey waters** into clean water to wash dishes, cloths, take a shower, and even drink it! 💧 **Organic waste** into biogas to cook! and fertilizer to gift or sell 🌻